 What needs to be established?

-If we take the example of leaving a restaurant without paying the bill, making off will occur when an individual goes beyond the spot where the payment is required or expected.
-This would include leaving the restaurant, but not simply leaving the table to go to the toilet.
+If we take the example of leaving a restaurant without paying the bill, making off will occur when an individual goes beyond where the payment is required or expected.
+This would include leaving the restaurant premises, but not simply leaving the table to go to the toilet.

-‘Payment on the spot’ includes payment at the time of collecting goods on which work has been done or in respect of which service has been provided.
+The individual must have known that payment was due at the place expected.
 No liability can arise if the person thought the goods were free or offered on credit.

-Goods or services must have actually been supplied for which payment would be expected.
-Under s 3(3) of TA 1978, no offence of making off without payment is committed where the supply of the goods or the doing of the service is against to law (eg, paying a bank robber’s getaway driver), or where the service rendered is one for which payment is not legally enforceable (eg, paying a prostitute).
+Goods or services must have been supplied for which payment would be expected.
+Under section 3(3) of the Act, no offence is committed where the supply of goods, or the provision of a service is against the law or not legally enforceable (for example, paying a bank robber’s getaway driver).

 Intention to avoid payment

-A defendant accused of making off without payment must have known that payment was required and intended to leave without paying, and had no intention of coming back or ever paying for the goods or services.
+The individual must also have known that payment was required, yet intended to leave without making payment – and had no intention of coming back to pay, or ever paying for the goods or services.

-- according to the ordinary standards of reasonable and honest people, was what was done dishonest? (objective test);
+- According to the ordinary standards of reasonable and honest people, was what was done dishonest?

-- if it was dishonest by those standards, did the defendant realise that reasonable and honest people would regard the conduct as dishonest? (subjective test).
+- If it was dishonest by those standards, did the defendant realise that reasonable and honest people would regard the conduct as dishonest?